Are you committing any SEO sins?

 <a href=”http://www.marketingprofs.com”>Marketing Professionals forum</a>

-As proof that this works, the site Doctor360.com built 13 links in 2013, using the following anchor texts which are not rich or targeted with their major keywords:
+As proof that this works, the site Doctor360.com built 13 links, using the following anchor texts which are not rich or targeted with their major keywords:

 - Doctor 650